Averyblack/Portfolio/README.md

 ### C# projects
 #### Space shooter
 Simple scrolling shooter made in Unity.
-Currently have only few waves but it is fullt functional demo.
+Currently have only few waves but it is a fully functional demo.
 #### Falgrim Defence